Ivovis/week-09-Assignment/README.md

 🎯 Enable users to create posts associated with their Clerk userId.
 Posts should be displayed on the user’s profile page. - DONE

 next up I want to create a page to display on error and(or) not found.

 ---

+### Checkpoint 4

+not-found implemented for the profile route and site global route, I could not get the global-error.js to trigger, I placed a throw call in the about page but the error was caught by the dev environment so i have been unable to test it.

+I did already have 'profile not found' error handling in user/[userid]/page.js but I have disabled it so the assignment requirement can be used instead.

+🎯 Create and display an error/not found page if the user visits a page that doesn’t exist. - DONE

+I get to play with Radix next ...

+---